 In 1934, Hans Trunkenpolz opened a metal shop where he used to work with metals.
 It was

 located in Mattighofen, Austria.
 He was an engineer who loved to do experiments with metals to make vehicle’s parts.
-In the year of 1951, his company developed the first motorcycle and gave it an unique name, the R100.
+In the year of 1951, his company developed the first dirt bike and gave it an unique name, the R100.
 The model design and its potential attracted many.

 People started noticing and got its first success.
 They all kept working to do better, so in 1953, the company hired 20 employees to develop 3 motorbikes per day.
 And changed the company name to Kronreif Trunkenpolz Mattighofen (KTM).